 uno’s repayment hacks

-Hack #1 – Make weekly or fortnightly repayments, rather than monthly.
+Hack #1 – Make weekly or fortnightly repayments if you can, rather than monthly.
 Going from a monthly to a weekly repayment schedule will help you pay off the loan faster and save on interest as you’ll make four extra repayments a year.

 Hack #2 – Round up your repayment amounts.
-If your monthly payment is $1427.12 and you’re on a variable rate, why not round the amount up to $1500 – the extra $72.88 a month will add up to hundreds over the course of the year.
-(On a fixed rate you might be charged fees for making extra repayments).
+If your weekly repayment is $550, why not round the amount up to $600?
+The extra $50 per week could save you around $55,000 over the life of the loan.
+(On a fixed rate, you might be charged fees for making extra repayments).

 Hack #3 – Set up an offset account.
 You can set up an offset account to receive your work income and any money you receive and your lender will offset the balance in your account against the balance of your home loan.